frigaut/yorick-opra/README.md

 (obviously replace 3 by 4 or 5 to run the other cases). test3 is with 2DMs. test4 is with 3DMs. test5 adds noise to test4.

+* opra_test6.i uses images from the Gemini NIRI imager.